petelewis/dotfiles/README.md

 # dotfiles

+## About

+My dotfiles!
+Used and tested on Archlinux and MacOS.

+## History and Status

 I have kept my dotfiles in a private git repository since around 2011.
 This is a newly refactored repository, that aims to make using them across different machines easy.